World's Largest Selection of

 Hertz(Hz) and Cent Values

-In music theory, the Hertz (Hz) value and cents value are both used to describe pitch, but they represent different aspects of it.
+In music theory, Hertz (Hz) value and cent values are both used to describe pitch, but they represent different aspects of it.

-Hertz (Hz) Value: Hertz is a unit of frequency measurement.
+Hertz (Hz) Value: Hertz is a unit of frequency that measures sound waves.
 In music, it represents the number of cycles, or wavelengths, per second that a sound wave vibrates at.
-The higher the frequency, the higher the pitch of the sound.
+The higher the Hertz Value, or frequency, the higher the pitch of the sound.
 Hertz values are linear, meaning that each octave represents a doubling of frequency.
 For example, 3rd octave A Note is 220Hz, 4th octave A Note is 440Hz, 5th octave A Note is 880Hz, etc.

 • 440Hz A Note = 4th Octave App0

-Sound artists use both Hertz and cents values to communicate and understand pitch relationships, whether in tuning instruments, composing melodies, or analyzing harmonic structures.
+Sound artists use both Hertz and cent values to communicate and understand pitch relationships, whether in tuning instruments, composing melodies, or analyzing harmonic structures.

 Cent values on our website are rounded to the nearest 5 cents. i.e. minus 7 cents is denoted as minus 5 cents, plus 12 cents is denoted as plus 10 cents.